Akselera Tech

 Weekend enterprise overspending$2.97M annuallyGrowthSpree

 One-third of your budget is likely going to clicks that will never become customers.
-For a business spending $3,000/month, that is approximately $1,000/month in waste — $12,000 per year.
+For a business spending $3,000/month, that's roughly $1,000/month in waste — $12,000 per year.

 Budget Tiers: What to Do at Every Spend Level